Corbetta, Lombardy

-Corbetta (Corbetta /lmo/, /lmo/) is a comune (municipality) in the Metropolitan City of Milan in the Italian region Lombardy.
+Corbetta (Corbetta /lmo/, /lmo/) is a comune (municipality) in the Metropolitan City of Milan in the Italian region of Lombardy.

-Corbetta is also home of the Sanctuary of the Madonna of Miracles where according to history, a miracle occurred in 1555, when Jesus emerged from a painting of the Infant and healed a local deaf child.
+Corbetta is also home of the Sanctuary of the Madonna of Miracles where, according to tradition, a miracle occurred in 1555, when Jesus emerged from a painting of the Infant and healed a local deaf child.
 The church became a destination for pilgrimages.

 Geography

 Physical geography

-The city of Corbetta has a planned layout, which is typical of the towns of the Po Valley, with forested areas and cultivations occupying roughly three-quarters of the municipality's territory.
+The city of Corbetta has a planned layout, which is typical of the towns of the Po Valley, with forested areas and cultivation occupying roughly three-quarters of the municipality's territory.
 In terms of elevation, the settlement is very flat; the lowest point is 127 m above sea level and the highest point is 147 m, a difference of only 20 m.

 A noteworthy aspect of the town is that it is filled with many small streams, helping to shape the typical landscape of Corbetta; these rivers are now in the Parco Agricolo Sud Milano (Natural Preservation South of Milan).

-Because of its proximity to the Naviglio Grande, Corbetta is a member of the Polo dei Navigli (i.e. the cultural area surrounding the aforementioned canal) instituted by the Province of Milan.
+Because of its proximity to the Naviglio Grande, Corbetta is a member of the Polo dei Navigli (the cultural area surrounding the aforementioned canal) instituted by the Province of Milan.

 Corbetta received the honorary title of city with a presidential decree on February 5, 1988.